 This is the process through which people come to support increasingly extreme political, religious or other ideals.
 This can lead to them supporting violence or terrorist activities.
 Children and young people can self-radicalise, through reading or listening to extremist material, or, more commonly through taking part in individual or group activities which are aimed at causing others to adopt radicalised views.
 Where radicalisation of an adult is evident or suspected a referral to the Police is required, excepting where the person evidencing radicalisation is a child or a vulnerable adult in which case the reporting mechanism is via safeguarding procedures.
-Further guidance is set out in the HM Government publication 'Channel duty guidance: protecting people vulnerable to being drawn into terrorism' (2020).
+Further guidance is set out in the HM Government publication 'Channel duty guidance: protecting people susceptible to radicalisation' (2023).

-Guidance Safeguarding Children Procedure Author Alison Lightbown Guidance reference no. FHS.01.01.P Guidance Creation Date 16-11-2017 Most Recent Approval Date 15-05-2021 Guidance Revision Due May 2023
+Guidance Safeguarding Children Procedure Author Alison Lightbown Guidance reference no. FHS.01.01.P Guidance Creation Date 16-11-2017 Most Recent Approval Date January 2024 Guidance Revision Due January 2026